OMF volunteers contribute to our mission in many valuable ways.

 Mark Camenzind, California, USA – Mark Camenzind and his wife Dorothy have supported OMF since their son Tom–a happy, healthy, straight A Stanford Student in January 2014–got an unknown illness that ended up triggering a case of Severe M.E.
 He is now bedridden, unable to talk, chew, tolerate any light or sound.
 A very promising career for a wonderful person was derailed, hopes dashed.

 “We are huge advocates to understand, better diagnose, and treat ME (“CFS”) for both Tom and 17,000,000 approx worldwide.
 OMF funded the crucial severe M.E. study.
 We look forward to seeing the results and insights gained for these 20 patients.
 Linda Tannenbaum even visited our home to see Tom, showing her true compassion for patients with M.E.
 We look forward to finding more funding for ME (CFS) R&D and then someday (soon!), effective treatments then cures for M.E.
 One highlight this year was touring Prof Ron Davis Human Genome Technology Center at Stanford with my Congressional Rep Eric Swalwell.
-He also signed letter to NIH director Francis Collins with total of 55 reps seeking NIH ME plan update.
-We hope you can get to know your representative and help them also represent M.E. “
+He also signed a letter to NIH director Francis Collins with a total of 55 reps seeking NIH ME plan update.
+We hope you can get to know your representative and help them also represent M.E. ”

 “I became an advocate in 2014.
 In 2015, I worked to get Houston to ‘light up’ there City Hall in, blue for ME/CFS, purple for fibromyalgia, and yellow for Gulf War illnesses.
 I created a system to get city proclamations and have received two — one from Anaheim, California and one from Houston, Texas.
 I became aware of Open Medicine Foundation and was very impressed.
 I volunteer at OMF because I trust them.
 They have built an impressive research team.”